banksjazz87/attendance-application/README.md

 ### `Change Directory`
 You will need to enter into the correct directory in your terminal.

+    cd client

+Open another terminal and cd into the root of the project.

-    cd my-app
+    cd attendanceApplication

 <br/>

 ### `Development Mode`
 The development mode will run on [http://localhost:3000](http://localhost:3000).
 Development mode can be started by running the command.
-(Keep in mind, none of the app will run completely in development mode, as most of it relies on being connected to the server).
+(Keep in mind, the app will run completely in development mode, as most of it relies on being connected to the server).

     npm run start